-Another class of BAI algorithms focus on the dependency in the gaps $\Delta_{i} \eqdef \mu_{i^\star} - \mu_{i}$, and derive non-asymptotic upper bound on $\tau_{\delta}$ holding with high probability. \citet{Karnin:al13,Jamiesonal14LILUCB,Chen16OptimalAlt,chen2017nearly} gives $\delta$-PAC algorithms with an upper bound of the form $\cO ( H(\mu) \log(1/\delta) + \sum_{i \neq i^\star} \Delta_{i}^{-2} \log \log \Delta_{i}^{-1} )$, and \citet{Jamiesonal14LILUCB} shows that for two arms the dependency $\Delta^{-2} \log \log \Delta^{-1}$ is optimal when $\Delta \to 0$.
+Another class of BAI algorithms focus on the dependency in the gaps $\Delta_{i} \eqdef \mu_{i^\star} - \mu_{i}$, and derive non-asymptotic upper bound on $\tau_{\delta}$ holding with high probability. \cite{Karnin:al13,Jamiesonal14LILUCB,Chen16OptimalAlt,chen2017nearly} gives $\delta$-PAC algorithms with an upper bound of the form $\cO ( H(\mu) \log(1/\delta) + \sum_{i \neq i^\star} \Delta_{i}^{-2} \log \log \Delta_{i}^{-1} )$, and \cite{Jamiesonal14LILUCB} shows that for two arms the dependency $\Delta^{-2} \log \log \Delta^{-1}$ is optimal when $\Delta \to 0$.
 While those algorithms obtain the best scaling when $H(\mu) \to + \infty$, they are not asymptotically ($\beta$-)optimal.

-\section{Non-Asymptotic Analysis}
+\section{Non-asymptotic analysis}

-\subsection{Proof Sketch of Theorem~\ref{thm:finite_time_upper_bound_instanciated}}
+\subsection{Proof sketch of Theorem~\ref{thm:finite_time_upper_bound_instanciated}}

-Since the existing analyses of Top Two algorithms are asymptotic in nature, we adopt a different approach which ressembles the non-asymptotic analysis of \citet{Degenne19GameBAI}.
+Existing analyses of Top Two algorithms are asymptotic in nature and requires too much control on the empirical means and proportions to yield any meaningful information in the finite-confidence regime.
+Therefore, we adopt a different approach which ressembles the non-asymptotic analysis of \cite{Degenne19GameBAI}.
 We first define concentration events to control the deviations of the random variables used in the UCB leader and the TC challenger.
 For all $n > K$, let $\cE_n \eqdef \bigcap_{i \in [K]} \bigcap_{t \in [n^{5/6}, n]}(\cE^{1}_{t,i} \cap \cE^{2}_{t,i})$ where

 Using Lemmas~\ref{lem:lemma_1_Degenne19BAI} and~\ref{lem:concentration_event_global}, the proof boils down to constructing a time $T(\delta)$ after which $\cE_n \subset \{\tau_{\delta} \le n\}$ for $n > T(\delta)$ since it would yield that $\bE_{\mu}[\tau_{\delta}] \le T(\delta) + 12K$.